openpracticelibrary/openpracticelibrary/src/pages/practice/chase-the-state.md

   - validate
 mobiusTag: discovery
 icon: /images/chase-the-state.jpg
-whatIs: Often when developing software teams lose sight of the big picture, and don’t truly understand where they are.
+whatIs: Often when developing software, teams lose sight of the big picture, and don’t truly understand where they are.
 This fast, structured  assessment enables a team to quickly understand where they are with regards to their software development.
 This game does it in a holistic fashion that will